Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 Teflon Tube

 The black fitting that comes with the kit allows the teflon tube to push through but keeps it in place during normal usage.
 It turns out these fittings are the perfect size.
-It easily screws into the plastic snap bushing that came with the enclosure so I didn't need to drill or tap anything for this one.
+It easily screws into the plastic snap-bushing that came with the enclosure so I didn't need to drill or tap anything for this one.
 :::